kubeflow/website/content/docs/about/kubeflow.md

 ## Notebooks

-Included in Kubeflow is [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) to create and manage multi-user interactive Jupyter notebooks.
+Kubeflow includes services for spawning and managing [Jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/latest/).
 Project Jupyter is a non-profit, open-source project to support interactive data science and scientific computing across all programming languages.

 ## Using Kubeflow